Data Security¶

 <div class="mobile" data-gc-privacy="hidden">13523xxxxx</div>

-Supports implementing masking functionality by adding specific class names to elements.
-Currently supported class names include:
+Supports masking by adding specific class names to elements.
+Currently, the following class names are supported:

-• gc-privacy-allow: Allow data collection. • gc-privacy-mask: Mask content. • gc-privacy-mask-user-input: Mask user input. • gc-privacy-hidden: Completely hide content.
+• gc-privacy-allow: Allows data collection. • gc-privacy-mask: Masks content. • gc-privacy-mask-user-input: Masks user input. • gc-privacy-hidden: Completely hides content.

 Example code: